zepiaf/hydroqc/docs/wintercredit/values.rst

 .. toctree::
    :maxdepth: 4

-TODO: Describe the meaning of the values returned by the module.

 * General

 Value name containing the _ts suffix are unix timestamp.
 Other timestamp will follow the format set in the configuration.